anniequasar/session-summaries/README.md

         1. Contact the Administrator with your e-mail to get an invite sent to join the slack space: https://beginnerspython.slack.com/
-            There are 3 channels in this slack space - #general, #learning-to-code and #sas-select If you do not sign into your slack account every 14 days your account becomes inactive You will then receive an email requesting a response within 7 days or it becomes deactivated To reactivate your account, please send an email to skypyproject [@] gmail.com

         2. Sign up to the DataCamp free course: https://www.datacamp.com/courses/intro-to-python-for-data-science (Part of 1st & 2nd Session)